 Isla Mujeres Hotels

-Many of Isla's smaller hotels don't accept credit cards, and some add a 5–10% surcharge if you use one.
-Isla has also been tightening up its cancellation policy, so check with your hotel about surcharges for changing reservations.
+the calm waters of Playa Norte; budget digs can be found in the center of town—just bear in mind they get street noise from the pedestrian traffic on Avenida Hidalgo.
+Lodgings elsewhere on the island are more private but aren’t as convenient and might lack beaches.
+Many of Isla’s smaller hotels don’t accept credit cards, and some add a 5%–10% surcharge if you use one.
+Hoteliers here have also been tightening up cancellation policies, so inquire about fees for changing reservations.
 Before paying, always ask to see your room to make sure everything is satisfactory—especially at the smaller hotels.